canonical/k8s-snap/docs/src/snap/howto/install/offline.md

 Kubernetes needs to be able to fetch these images and load them into the container runtime.
-For {{product}}, it is also necessary to fetch the images used by its features (network, dns, etc.) as well as any images that are needed to run specific workloads.
+For {{product}}, it is also necessary to fetch the images used by its features (network, DNS, etc.) as well as any images that are needed to run specific workloads.

 ```{note}